Travel Tips to White Sands National Monument

 Drink plenty of water.

-Know where you are by using a compass or leaving trail markers.
+If you plan on trekking far, know where you are by using a compass or leaving trail markers.
 It is pretty windy, and the wind sweeps away your tracks.

 Know what time the park closes and the sun sets, so that you can make it back to your car safely.